This is a summary of a full article that was first published on Moyers & Company.

 Many lawmakers and concerned citizens have renewed calls to remove him from his post, which has no term limit.
 He could stay in that post for decades, like a Supreme Court justice, unless removed.
 Thirty-four Democratic Senators also wrote a letter to DeJoy this past week about the severe delays in the delivery of mail over the holidays and other disruptive changes he made before the election.

 This hearing comes in the wake of news that DeJoy is planning to eliminate first class mail and increase the price of mailing in order to charge people more for slower delivery — a path some have called “sabotage.”
-The plan would basically put all first-class mail designated for 2-day delivery into the same category as 3- to 5-day mail, and it would ban first-class mail from being shipped by air.
+The plan would basically put all first-class mail designated for 2-day delivery into the same category as 3- to 5-day mail, and it would limit the amount of first-class mail being shipped by air.

 Read the full article here.